2464 18th Street NW,

 2 people favorited this theater

-The Knickerbocker Theatre was built in 1915 for Harry Crandall, who owned a small chain of theaters in Washington, including the Lincoln and Metropolitan Theatres (and later, the Tivoli).
-It was designed by Reginald Geare on Columbia Road, with a sedate Georgian Revival facade that followed a curve on Columbia Road.
-The three-story facade, of limestone on red brick, also had touches of Colonial Revival and Neo-Classical styles.
+The Knickerbocker Theatre was built in 1915 for Harry Crandall, who owned a small chain of theatres in Washington, including the Lincoln and Metropolitan Theatres (and later, the Tivoli).
+It was designed by Reginald W. Geare on Columbia Road, with a sedate Georgian Revival façade that followed a curve on Columbia Road.
+The three-story façade, of limestone on red brick, also had touches of Colonial Revival and Neo-Classical styles.
 The interior of the 1,700-seat movie house was a graceful and not overly decorated blend of Adam and Neo-Classical styles.

 The Knickerbocker Theatre opened on October 12, 1917, with the historical drama “Betsy Ross” and an appearance by the film’s star, Alice Brady.

-In 1923, Thomas Lamb was hired to build a new theater in the shell of the Knickerbocker Theatre, which would be called the Ambassador Theatre.
-(Crandall would also replace Geare with Lamb on his next project, the Tivoli Theatre).
-Lamb’s theater retained Geare’s facade, which Lamb would embellish, but the rest of the theater was all new.
-Lamb’s interior was a blend of Adam and Neo-Classic styles, somewhat more ornate than the Knickerbocker Theatre, but nearly the same size.
-The 1,800-seat Ambassador Theatre opened on September 20, 1923 with the Warner Bros. film “High Life”.
+In 1923, Thomas Lamb was hired to build a new theatre in the shell of the Knickerbocker Theatre, which would be called the Ambassador Theatre.
+(Harry Crandall would also replace Reginald W. Geare with Thomas Lamb on his next project, the Tivoli Theatre).
+Lamb’s theatre retained Reginald W. Geare’s façade, which Thomas Lamb would embellish, but the rest of the theatre was all new.
+Thomas Lamb’s interior was a blend of Adam and Neo-Classic styles, somewhat more ornate than the Knickerbocker Theatre, but nearly the same size.
+The 1,800-seat Ambassador Theatre opened on September 20, 1923 with the Warner Bros. film “Main Street” starring Florence Vidor.

 Just login to your account and subscribe to this theater